 Sometimes the reason that PayPal has suspended an account isn’t exactly clear.
 In the past, a sudden influx of purchases (especially from around the world) often caused account freezes, which made product launches…interesting.
 In recent years, PayPal has become better at detecting fraudulent activity.
 However, they will still suspend an account if it seems “high risk” — usually for having too many refunds or customer disputes.

 PayPal is still a very convenient payment option for many customers, so you should have it as a payment option if possible.
-Just make sure that you’re not relying on it solely, and that you’re doing what you can to decrease your risks of chargebacks in the meantime.
+Just make sure that you’re not relying on it solely, and that you’re doing what you can to decrease your risks of chargebacks in the meantime (and disputing them when they do happen).